niksilver/burnup/README.md

 there's a keyboard shortcut for it: `Shift + Ctrl + Alt + 1`
 on PCs, or `Shift + Option + Cmd + 1` on Macs.
-This will insert a copy of the current row just below it, and it will remove all the dates to make sure you put the right ones in.
+This will insert a copy of the current row just below it, and it will remove all the dates to make sure we put the right ones in.

-You can also find this function in the menus:
+We can also find this function in the menus:
 `Tools > Macros > Duplicate row without dates`.

 ## Tips for working with historical data

 - The historical data can include blank lines.
 But the first row must be the header row.
-- If you drop a user story from your project then you need to keep the historical data and record this change.
+- If we drop a user story from our project then we need to keep the historical data and record this change.
 The simplest way to do this is probably to just set the estimate of effort to zero.
-- You might want to record an epic then later break it down into smaller user stories.
+- We might want to record an epic then later break it down into smaller user stories.
   The simplest way to do this is first record the epic as, say, 100 points of effort, then later record a change to it becoming zero effort while also adding new user stories.
-  You can also exploit the fact that unique IDs can be any string you like, so an epic with ID 23 might decompose into user stories with IDs 23.1, 23.2, etc.
+  We can also exploit the fact that unique IDs can be any string we like, so an epic with ID 23 might decompose into user stories with IDs 23.1, 23.2, etc.

 ## Creating the burn-up data